White young man in plaid at desk writing notes in notebook

 Be consistent

-Once you’ve arranged your binders, you need to make a serious effort to keep up with them.
+Once you’ve arranged your school binders, both high school and college students need to make a serious effort to keep up with them.
 Be consistent with your organization and set aside some time every week to go through each binder and rearrange items as needed.
 If you don’t keep up with this organization, everything inside the binder is pointless and will be more complicated to decipher.

 Related: Tips for Better Organization and Study Habits in High School